AedenG/Stock-Analysis/Challenge_2/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/91852495/140187303-51e9d2c3-f88e-4ebf-b7d2-90e060ef590e.png)

-The 3 additional arrays in the refactored script take less time to run rather than looping through individually.
+The 3 additional arrays in the refactored script allows us to loop through the data one time thus taking less time to run.
+The original code takes longer since it must loop through individually to collect the same data.

 Below shows the VBA code with 3 arrays included: